 The short answer: The cost of a Phase I ESA depends on several factors and what you're trying to accomplish.
 Contact us for a quote regarding your specific situation.

 The long answer can be found here: How Much Does a Phase I ESA Cost?

-The team of environmental professionals at Hyde Environmental have many years of experience performing Phase I environmental site assessments throughout the Midwest.
+The team of environmental professionals at Hyde Environmental has many years of experience performing Phase 1 ESAs throughout the Midwest.
 We have extensive knowledge of federal and state laws and regulations, keeping senior members of the staff involved every step of the way to ensure your needs are met by an expert.
-We perform Phase I environmental site assessments on properties in Wisconsin, Illinois, Minnesota, Iowa, South Dakota, Indiana, and even Missouri.
-Each of our Phase I ESA services are completed in accordance with a number of local, state, and federal laws, regulations, and standards, including:
+We perform Phase 1 ESAs on properties in Wisconsin, Illinois, Minnesota, Iowa, South Dakota, Indiana, and even Missouri.
+Each of our environmental site assessments is completed in accordance with local, state and federal laws, regulations and standards, including:

 - United States Environmental Protection Agency (USEPA) Standards and Practices for All Appropriate Inquiries (AAI)